 Wiring is a crucial technique to train and style Bonsai trees.
 By wrapping wire around the branches of a tree you are able to bend and reposition the branches.
 It will take a few months before the branches are set in their new shape; the wire should than be removed.

 Wiring can be done year-round for most tree-species.
-During the growth season branches grow thicker quite fast and as a result the wire will cut into the bark, creating ugly scars.
+Most deciduous species should be wired in late winter, the absence of leaves makes wiring much easier.
+During the growth season branches grow thick quite fast and as a result the wire will cut into the bark, creating ugly scars.
 Check on your tree regularly and remove the wire on time.

-Try to wire two branches of similar thickness located near each other with one piece of wire (double-wiring, see photo 2, above) where possible, and wire the remaining branches separately (single-wiring).
-Wire all the branches you intend to shape before actually starting to bend them.
+Wiring is a tricky technique to master.
+Try to wire two branches of similar thickness located near each other with one piece of wire (double-wiring) where possible, and wire the remaining branches separately (single-wiring).
+Wire all the branches you intend to shape before actually bending them.
 When wiring an entire tree, work from the trunk to the primary branches and then start wiring the secondary branches.
 As a rule of thumb, use wire of 1/3 of the thickness of the branch you are wiring.
 The wire should be thick enough to hold the branch in its new shape.